arelsayed/CommentAid/README.md

-# AskAli
+# Comment-Aid

-AskAli is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.
+Comment-Aid is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.

-Right now the extension just opens a button that when clicked it will give you "Salam".

 ## Installation